SamuelReeder/blackjack-ai/README.md

 ## Overview

 This project features a Blackjack-playing AI developed using a Deep Q-Network (DQN) built with PyTorch.
-The AI has been rigorously trained and evaluated on a diverse set of 50,000 games, achieving an impressive win rate of 52.75%.
+My best model achieves a 47.6% win rate and 6.1% push rate evaluated over 1000 games.

 ## Prerequisites